-- 2.12 The year to 30 June 2014 was successful for SLCC in delivering both a sound financial performance and significant improvement in the rate of complaint processing.
-This in turn has enabled the development of clear strategic objectives for 2014/15 and beyond. - 2.13 The SLCC aims to build trust and confidence in legal services in Scotland and has three objectives which support this vision.
+2.12 The year to 30 June 2015 was successful for SLCC in delivering both a sound financial performance and continued improvement in the rate of complaint processing.
+This in turn has enabled the further development of clear strategic objectives for 2015/16 and beyond.

-- 2.14 We offer a high quality, independent and impartial service focussed on early resolution and the needs of users.
-We continue our work to promote mediation and other techniques to reduce the need for more costly and lengthy formal determinations.
-In 2014/15 we will be ensuring that we play a full part in the implementation of the EU Directive on Alternative Dispute Resolution (ADR).
-We are also enhancing the transparency of our work by publishing our decisions, by introducing independent scrutiny of complaints about the SLCC and by establishing a consumer panel to assist in policy formulation and research. - 2.15 We are efficient and accountable; tracking and improving our performance.
+- 2.13 The SLCC aims to build trust and confidence in legal services in Scotland and has three objectives which support this vision. - 2.14 We offer a high quality, independent and impartial service focussed on early resolution and the needs of users.
+We continue our work to promote mediation and early resolution techniques to reduce the need for more costly and lengthy formal determinations.
+In 2015/16 we will be ensuring we consider our role in the implementation of the EU Directive on Alternative Dispute Resolution (ADR).
+We are also enhancing the transparency of our work by publishing our decisions, by introducing independent scrutiny of complaints about the SLCC and have established a Consumer Panel to assist in policy formulation and research. - 2.15 We are efficient and accountable; tracking and improving our performance.
 We are funded by a levy on the legal profession and are acutely aware of the need for us to work as efficiently as possible.
-For four consecutive years, we have reduced our cost per complaint and for the 2014/15 year we have frozen or reduced the levy paid by legal practitioners.
+For five consecutive years, we have reduced our cost per complaint and for the 2015/16 year we have further reduced the levy paid by legal practitioners.
 Our focus on securing full payment of complaint levies which we have issued continues.
 This is additionally important since it is our intention to explore reducing the share of costs borne by the legal profession through the universal levy in favour of more targeted recovery of costs from those who have generated them via the complaints levy.
-For this to work efficiently, we need to be sure that the complaint levy is a sustainable source of funding. - 2.16 We provide guidance and insight to improve standards of complaint handling in the profession, reducing our workload through preventative measures.
-After five years of operation we are now able to identify key trends and risks in legal complaint handling.
+For this to work efficiently, we need to be sure that the complaint levy is a sustainable source of funding.
+In 2015/16 we will consult on two new levies, introduced by the Legal Services (Scotland) Act 2010 one for "Approved Regulators" and one for "Licensed Providers" in preparation for these new bodies entering the market. - 2.16 We provide guidance and insight to improve standards of complaint handling in the profession, reducing our workload through preventative measures.
+After six years of operation we are now able to identify key trends and risks in legal complaint handling.
 We have insight into the reasons and business area profiles behind complaints.
 We plan further thematic work on family law and on sole practitioners.
 We will also be completing systemic reviews of the conduct complaint handling processes of the Law Society of Scotland and the Faculty of Advocates.
+In 2015/16 we will consult on our longer term plan, and will be seeking to use the experience we have built up to add value for consumers and practitioners.